velopaymentsapi/velo-ruby/docs/PaymentAuditServiceApi.md

 api_instance = VeloPayments::PaymentAuditServiceApi.new
 opts = {
-  payor_id: TODO, # String | The id (UUID) of the payor funding the payout or the payor whose payees are being paid.
+  payor_id: '38400000-8cf0-11bd-b23e-10b96e4ef00d', # String | The id (UUID) of the payor funding the payout or the payor whose payees are being paid.
   payout_memo: 'payout_memo_example', # String | Payout Memo filter - case insensitive sub-string match
   status: 'ACCEPTED', # String | Payout Status
   submitted_date_from: Date.parse('2013-10-20'), # Date | The submitted date from range filter.
 Format is yyyy-MM-dd.
   submitted_date_to: Date.parse('2013-10-20'), # Date | The submitted date to range filter.
 Format is yyyy-MM-dd.
   from_payor_name: 'from_payor_name_example', # String | The name of the payor whose payees are being paid.
 This filters via a case insensitive substring match.
+  scheduled_for_date_from: Date.parse('2013-10-20'), # Date | Filter payouts scheduled to run on or after the given date.
+Format is yyyy-MM-dd.
+  scheduled_for_date_to: Date.parse('2013-10-20'), # Date | Filter payouts scheduled to run on or before the given date.
+Format is yyyy-MM-dd.
+  schedule_status: 'ANY', # String | Payout Schedule Status
   page: 56, # Integer | Page number.
 Default is 1.
   page_size: 56, # Integer | The number of results to return in a page
-  sort: 'sort_example' # String | List of sort fields (e.g. ?sort=submittedDateTime:asc,instructedDateTime:asc,status:asc) Default is submittedDateTime:asc The supported sort fields are: submittedDateTime, instructedDateTime, status, totalPayments, payoutId
+  sort: 'sort_example' # String | List of sort fields (e.g. ?sort=submittedDateTime:asc,instructedDateTime:asc,status:asc) Default is submittedDateTime:asc The supported sort fields are: submittedDateTime, instructedDateTime, status, totalPayments, payoutId, scheduledFor
 }

 begin